Physical Geography and Ecosystem Science, General - Master Programme

 In the first year, you initially study a course on greenhouse gases and biochemical cycles.
 This also includes field studies in a subarctic environment, around Abisko in northern Sweden.
 The next course covers climate change and its environmental effects.
 Thereafter, you choose either to study different ecosystem models or take two short courses on spatial analysis or geographical databases.
 Lastly in the spring semester you learn about satellite-based remote sensing.

-The second year begins with an in-depth look at the interplay between the biosphere and the atmosphere; you learn about the processes that control the state and flow of mass and energy.
-Alternatively, you study a course on geographical information systems (GIS).
+The second year begins with an elective course where you may study geographical information systems (GIS) or programming or select a course from another field available.
 This is followed by a course on global ecosystem dynamics, about how ecosystem processes among other things are affected by direct and indirect climate effects as well as different actors and their ecosystem services.
 This course has an interdisciplinary perspective to illuminate the interaction between local, regional and global driving forces and changes.
 Finally, you carry out a degree project based on the topic that interests you.

 The programme is structured so that you can choose to follow the courses selected for the programme, or customise your programme with 45 credits from elective courses.
 When you have been admitted to the programme, you are guaranteed a place on all courses, provided that you fulfil the entry requirements of the courses.

 The Master’s programme in Physical Geography and Ecosystem Science links to a large number of important societal issues and prepares you for work in public and private organisations, both locally and globally.
-You can, for example, work on climate and water issues, municipal nature conservation planning, tests and inspections in accordance with the Swedish Environmental Code, maintenance and management duties, aid activities, issues related to the EU, data processing and development of analysis methods.
+You can, for example, work on climate and water issues, municipal nature conservation planning, maintenance and management duties, aid activities, data processing and development of analysis methods.
 After the programme, you are also eligible to apply for third cycle studies.

 There is more information on the programme at http://www.nateko.lu.se/masters/nateko